ListenLab/Vocoder/README.md

 The highest rate of envelope fluctuations that are preserved in the carrier channels.
 Setting this at a low value like 50 will remove any cues for periodicity (pitch).
 Setting this at a value like 300 Hz can ensure that is above the expected F0 of your speech signal, so long as their F0 is below 300 Hz.

-Note 1: Envleope fluctuations result in spectral sidebands.
+Note 1: Envelope fluctuations result in spectral sidebands.
 Suppose you have a sinewave carrier channel that is centered on 1000 Hz, and you impose an envelope from a talker whose F0 is 100 Hz.
 The spectrum of that carrier channel will have components at 900, 1000, and 1100 Hz.
 Keep this in mind as you think about the relative spacing between your channels.

 Note 2: For noise carriers, the envelope will contain random fluctuations that are unrelated to your input speech signal.
 This means that the output will not reflect the original speech envelope very faithfully, and in fact you might not be able to perceive the periodicity at all.

 Note 3: For rectangular-shaped carriers, the rate of envelope modulations (in Hz) cannot exceed the linear spectral bandwidth of the channel (in Hz).
 So if you have a channel that spans from 500 to 615 Hz, it cannot modulate at 200 Hz.
 You are more likely to see those periodicity-related modulations 1) in the higher channels, which tend to have wider analysis bands, or 2) in carriers of vocoders with a small number of channels, which also tend to have wide frequency analysis bands.

-Note 4: in general, it's difficult to hear envelope modulations faster than 30 Hz or so.
+Note 4: In general, it's difficult to hear envelope modulations faster than 30 Hz or so.
 So this parameter becomes less relevant at higher values.

 #### Envelope compression or quantization